 Why such a small reduction?
 One reason is that without animal agriculture, we would need to produce and eat more plant foods to meet nutrient requirements due to the lower essential nutrient density in plant-based foods available.
 Another reason is that without manure from animals to fertilize plants, it becomes necessary to produce greenhouse gas intensive man-made fertilizers to grow plants.
 Plants and animals are connected and need each other.

 2. Dairy packs big nutrition in our diets, with small environmental impact

 I recently heard an environmental scientist say, “there is no free lunch” when it comes to our food system.
 All food has an environmental impact, even plant-based foods.
 If we were to simply eat the one crop that has the lowest impact on our land, water, and energy, it would be sugar (sugarcane)!
 The key is to find the sweet spot – foods that, together, provide the greatest nutritional value to us, with a minimal environmental footprint.
-Here’s a snapshot of how dairy may be a part of that solution:
+Here’s a snapshot of how dairy can be a part of that solution: